SubhashKonar/SpringBoot/Covid19Tracker/Readme.md

-#Covid19 Patient Management REST API
+# Covid19 Patient Management REST API

-REST Implmentation
+## REST Implmentation

-Problem
 Making track of Covid19 Patient details.Adding new patient,Changing status of the Patients and Fetching details of the patient using different Unique reference.

 Concepts Covered in this project.
-1.)REST Controller.(All the methods)
+1. REST Controller.(All the methods)
-2.)JPA Repository.
+2. JPA Repository.
-3.)Swagger2 API documentation.
+3. Swagger2 API documentation.
-4.)Custom Validation by using implementation of ConstraintValidator interface.
+4. Custom Validation by using implementation of ConstraintValidator interface.
-5.)Exception handling by extending ResponseEntityExceptionHandler.
+5. Exception handling by extending ResponseEntityExceptionHandler.